 The school has a delegated SEND budget devolved from the school's budget share which is used for funding resources and staffing to ensure high quality provision is provided.
 We have a dedicated SEND room which stores the majority of the resources and intervention programmes.
 The resources are regularly updated and audited.
-The SENDCO purchases new intervention programmes and resources based on the identified needs of the children.
+The SENDCo purchases new intervention programmes and resources based on the identified needs of the children.

-We have a Special Needs teacher who works closely with the SENDCO, in providing training to both teaching and support staff.
+We have a special needs teacher who works closely with the Inclusion Manager, in providing training to both teaching and support staff.
 Regular training is delivered to ensure that interventions are being delivered effectively and all staff are confident in tailoring their teaching to the needs of the individual learners.
-The Special Needs teacher will work for a defined period of time with individual children or small groups of children, to support their learning.